USCIS Biometrics Appointment Guide | Next Steps

 First, you need to bring a photo ID to confirm your identity.
 To avoid unnecessary USCIS biometrics appointment delays, you should bring one of the following:

-Second, you must bring your Application Support Center (ASC) Biometrics Notice to your appointment.
+Second, you must bring your Application Support Center (ASC) Biometrics Notice, which is the I-797C form, to your appointment.

 Third, you must bring any additional documents to your appointment that the USCIS requested.
-This can be your employment authorization documents, travel permits, or any other documents USCIS requested.
+These can be your employment authorization documents, travel permits, DS-160 confirmation page (if it applies to you), or any other documents USCIS requested.

 Under no circumstances should you bring your cell phone, video or photo cameras, or weapons to your appointment.